Readmission to an Undergraduate Program

 You do not need to apply for readmission if you meet any of the following criteria:

-- If you are a student who did not officially withdraw from Drexel AND you have not been enrolled in classes for less than a year (four consecutive quarters or three consecutive semesters), you are still considered active.
+- If you are a student who did not officially withdraw from Drexel AND you have not been enrolled in classes within the last four consecutive quarters, you are still considered active.
 Please contact your academic advisor to discuss restarting enrollment in your program.

 - You must apply using the traditional admissions process if: